RustCrypto/AEADs/README.md

 NOTE: the [`aes-ccm`] crate also implements the [`aead`] traits used by all of the other crates in this repository.

-### Minimum Supported Rust Version
-All crates in this repository support Rust 1.41 or higher.
-In future minimum supported Rust version can be changed, but it will be done with the minor version bump.

 ## License

 All crates licensed under either of